slava-basko/container/README.md

 });

 $repository = $container[\SomeRepository::class];
-// From now on, every repository returned by the container and which `extends` BaseRepository has a Logger inside it.
+// From now on, every repository returned by the container and which `extends` BaseRepository has a Logger inside.
 ```

 ### Circular Dependency Detection